Ephigenia/mite-cli/README.md

     mite project list --customer-id 123456 --columns id --format text | xargs -n1 mite project update --archived false

+### Create Project

+Use `mite project new` subcommand to create new projects.
+There’s currently no support for complicated hourly rates per service.
+To find out the `customer_id` use either [Auto-Completion](#auto-completion) or copy the id from the `mite project list` list.

+The following example will create a new Project with a overall budget of 5000 and a hourly rate of 80:

+    mite project new --customer-id 123456 \
+        --name "Side Project B" \
+        --hourly-rate 80.00 \
+        --budget 5000 \
+        --budget-type cents

 ### Update Project

 The `mite project` command can update the details like budget-type, archived state, hourly-rate, name or note of a project.